 When you live with chronic pain and fatigue, there are a lot of things that can make you feel worse.
 Over-doing it, crappy weather, stress.
-But, these are six mental actions that will make you feel physically worse.
+But, sometimes thoughts and mental actions can make you feel physically worse as well.

-One of the biggest problems I see when it comes to making any sort of commitment to health is that people want it to have an effect immediately.
+One of the biggest problems I see when it comes to making any sort of commitment to health is that people want to see immediate results.
 If someone doesn’t see immediate results from diet changes or exercise, they are ready to quit.
-But, the truth is that we won’t see immediate results.
-Results take time and consistency.
-We all know this in our head, yet we don’t accept it in our heart.
+But, results take time and consistency.
+We know this in our head, yet we don’t accept it in our heart.
 So, when we try something new and we don’t see positive changes immediately, we are ready to quit before we’ve given it a chance.
 Don’t quit.
 Make positive changes and give them time to show you their worth.

 Which of these mental actions are causing you the most grief?
 I am personally guilty of every one of them at different times.
 However, I think the one that tends to get me the most is focusing on things I can’t control.
 The “I should have’s” and running through a conversation or interaction that already happened in my head to figure out what I should have done differently.
-This rumination does me no good, and only brings me down both mentally and physically.
+This rumination does nothing but create stress and anxiety.